 Members of Jackson Electric Cooperative can receive a special off-peak electric rate for electric heating and cooling systems that are wired for peak load control under the dual fuel program.
 Under this program, the electric heating and cooling system is metered separately (dual meters) and is switched off during peak demand periods via a load management receiver installed by a Jackson Electric Cooperative technician.
 Members of Jackson Electric can now be notified of a peak load control.
-Please complete the Load Control Notification Enrollment form and send it to our office.
+Please complete the Load Management Notification Enrollment form and send it to our office.
 Forms are also available at our office.

 Dual Fuel Qualifications